VIN1902/learning-js/01-fundamentals/12-this-keyword.md

 2. **Bare-Function Call**
 - If 'this' is defined in a bare function (not inside any object) then at time of function call, 'this' is give context of global object, as by itself it didn't have any base object so use global Object.
-- The value of this inside a function is not about which object the function is, but about how the function is called.
+- Observe that even if you write 'this' lexically inside the function scope (FEC) at the end you call it globally (inside GEC), and that decides what 'this' is bound to.
 ```js
 function bareFunctionCall(){
     return console.log(this)